Zebegény: History

-Cultural life
+Culture

-The cultural life (galleries, festivals, museums, sport facilities) of the village is extraordinary comparing to a normal village.
-Visitors can find here the Museum of István Szőnyi and the Sailing Museum of Vincze Farkas.
-The village organize a summer Open University of Arts since 1968.
+The village culture includes galleries, festivals, museums, a ski resort, and sport facilities.
+It is the location of The Museum of István Szőnyi and the Sailing Museum of Vincze Farkas.
+The village had held the summer Open University of Arts festival since 1968.
+The village has a Roman Catholic church in the main square that was renovated in 2010.